 If you’re a beginner, I recommend starting with just one thing.
 Let’s say that you’re interested in mushrooms.
 Maybe just start with chanterelle.
 Once you feel very comfortable with that, then you can move on to a different variety like oyster mushrooms or lion’s mane.
 Keep at it daily, and by the end of a year or two, you will be astonished at how much knowledge you’ve gained.

 Or perhaps you want to learn about your local plot of land.
 Again, begin with one thing.
 Perhaps there are Juniper berries.
 Start there.
 Once you’re sure you can identify Juniper berries, avoiding any toxic berry look-a-likes, then move on to another species.
 Don’t just look up in bushes.
 Look down at the ground too.
-So many plants that we consider “weeds” are incredibly beneficial and safe.
+So many plants that we consider “weeds” are safe and incredibly beneficial.
 Once you’re comfortable in the visible world, then you can try exploring roots.
 Roots, however, require even more precaution as you can definitely cause a lot of damage if you don’t know what you’re doing.

 If at any point while foraging you begin to feel lost, then it’s time to stop.
 When I hit these points, I become very quiet.
 I try to listen instead of acting.
 It is a time for learning not taking.